psuberu/HW-4/README.md

 ## Notes

+* You must submit onto GitHub:
+    + `HW-4.Rmd` which includes a working link to your Shiny app on the Middlebury Shiny Server.
+    + `App.R` the "single-file" Shiny app code.
 * Due Wednesday 4/27
 * You must either submit
     + A pre-grading feedback request on Wednesday 4/20 OR